Reporting Foreign Financial Assets on Form 8938

 How to Value Foreign Assets

-If that Web page does not list the currency needed, taxpayers can use other publicly available currency exchange databases.
-Taxpayers will need to specify the foreign currency, the exchange rate used, and the source of the exchange rate information if other than those posted at the Financial Management Service.
+Taxpayers must specify the foreign currency, the exchange rate used, and the source of the exchange rate information, particularly if it's something other than the Bureau of the Fiscal Service.

-How Form 8938 Relates to the Foreign Bank Account Report
+Form 8938 vs. the Foreign Bank Account Report (FBAR)

-The IRS also has a chart with a detailed Comparison of Form 8938 and FBAR Requirements.
+The IRS provides a chart with a detailed comparison of Form 8938 and FBAR requirements.

 Penalties Relating to Form 8938

-The IRS can impose a $10,000 penalty for failing to file Form 8938 by the due date of the tax return (including extensions), or for filing an incomplete or inaccurate Form 8938.
-If the Form 8938 has not been filed within 90 days of a formal notice by the IRS, then the IRS can assess additional penalties of $10,000 for each 30-day period (or part of a 30-day period) that the Form 8938 continues to be not-filed, up to a maximum penalty of $50,000.
+The IRS can impose a $10,000 penalty for failing to file Form 8938 by the due date of the tax return, including extensions, or for filing an incomplete or inaccurate Form 8938.

-If no Form 8938 is filed and the IRS determines that a taxpayer owns one or more foreign financial assets required to be reported, the IRS is allowed to presume that the foreign financial asset has sufficient value to meet the reporting thresholds.
+The IRS presumes that a foreign financial asset has sufficient value to meet the reporting thresholds if a Form 8938 isn't filed, and if the IRS determines that a taxpayer owns one or more foreign financial assets that are required to be reported.
 Penalties can be waived if the taxpayer can show reasonable cause for not reporting an asset on Form 8938.